SebastianGSVV/SebastianGSVV/README.md

 <h3> 👨🏻‍💻 &nbsp; About me...  </h3>

-- 🔭 &nbsp;I am passionate about technology, ecology and nature... chess and classical music... running and biking.
+- 🔭 &nbsp; I am passionate about technology, ecology and nature... chess and classical music... running and biking.
 - 💼 &nbsp; I am open to job opportunities, knowing that experience will make me a better data professional.
 - 🌱 &nbsp; Since 2020, I have been continuously studying and learning new technologies.
 - 🎓 &nbsp; I am currently studying Data Science at "Soy Henry".